Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Related Work

-On-chain analysis provides verifiable and data-rich insights into blockchain ecosystems.
+Blockchain-based analysis provides rich observable evidence for studying digital asset ecosystems.
 Advances in graph analytics and behavioral modeling have enabled fine-grained tracking of transaction activity and systemic dependencies.
 Xiang et al.~\cite{xiang2023babd} present a large-scale behavioral dataset for Bitcoin addresses, while Tovanich et al.~\cite{tovanich2021empirical} and Chaudhari et al.~\cite{chaudhari2021towards} apply network and anomaly detection methods to identify mining and malicious behaviors.
 Other works improve transaction classification and community detection through graph-based and subgraph-structural approaches~\cite{wahrstatter2023improving,xiang2022leveraging}.
 Yu et al.~\cite{yu2023predicting} extend this paradigm using graph neural networks for Web3 asset prediction, demonstrating the scalability of learning-driven blockchain analytics.

-Off-chain analysis, by contrast, focuses on textual and document-based data such as financial disclosures, audit reports, and regulatory filings.
+A complementary line of work examines document-based evidence such as financial disclosures, audit reports, and regulatory filings.
 Fernández et al.~\cite{fernandez2024asset} and Catalini et al.~\cite{catalini2022some} highlight that these sources are often unstructured, non-standardized, and difficult to compare across issuers.
-Consequently, most regulatory assessments rely on manual interpretation, introducing ambiguity and time lags.
-Existing blockchain research primarily targets quantitative on-chain metrics, while the integration of qualitative disclosures remains underexplored.
-Combining natural language processing with blockchain analytics could therefore enable cross-modal methodologies that link textual and transactional evidence, offering a holistic foundation for automated transparency auditing in digital finance.
+As a result, many assessments still rely on manual interpretation, introducing ambiguity and time lags.
+Existing blockchain research primarily targets quantitative transactional and circulation metrics, while the systematic integration of textual issuer disclosures remains underexplored.
+Combining language-based analysis with blockchain analytics could therefore enable cross-domain methodologies that align reported claims with observable evidence, providing a stronger foundation for automated transparency auditing in digital finance.